Glucosamine for dogs: What you need to know

 Why glucosamine is good for dogs?

 You don’t have to take our word for it.
 There are tons of scientific studies on the matter.
-One study found that glucosamine supplements may slow down the progression of arthritis.
+Some studies, like this one, even support that glucosamine supplements may slow down the progression of arthritis.

 This nutrient may also help lubricate joints and stimulate the production of proteoglycans, which help maintain the health and resiliency of joints and connective tissue.